cabbruzzese/xrpg/README.md

 While active, skills and spells will be indicated on the screen.
 If there is a timer or cooldown, it will be displayed next to the spell.

 ## Fighter Skills
 The fighter's skills improve his melee attacks.
-They drain his stamina and quickly reduce life while active.
-Only 2 may be active at a time.

-Skills activate for a short time, and end early if the fighter's health gets too low.
+They are passive and work automatically.

 There are 3 fighter skills that are learned at random every 10th level.